intelsdi-x/swan/misc/dev/docker/README.md

 - `params` - Pass parameters to workload binaries.
 Only for 'workload' target. (optional)
 - `-l` - Don't close container after command execution. (optional)

-*Note: If you pass repository as a volume into container then cloning source code from GitHub will be skipped*
+*Note: If you pass the repository as a volume into container then cloning source code from GitHub will be skipped*

 ***Warning: Your docker container should be run with following flags:***